|

 they would be correctly motivated.

-- Elitists: Players who only want to kill the toughest monsters, and whine
+Typical line: "What?
+I was supposed to do what?" - Elitists: Players who only want to kill the toughest monsters, and whine

 constantly if the